Nguyễn Văn Bảy: June 29, 1966

-Bay and three other MiG-17s were sent to engage F-105s heading for the fuel depots in Hanoi.
-With the help of fellow pilot Phan Van Tuc, catching the lead F-105 off-guard, Bay shot it down.
+Bảy and three other MiG-17s were sent to engage F-105s heading for the fuel depots in Hanoi.
+With the help of fellow pilot Phan Van Tuc, catching the lead F-105 off-guard, Bảy shot it down.
 The F-105D that was downed in this engagement between Nguyen and Phan, was piloted by Capt.
 M.N.
 Jones, who then spent 2,420 days at the prison camp often referred to as the "Hanoi Hilton", although as typical of American sources, the counter-claim is that Jones was shot down due to "fire from rockets and anti-aircraft cannons".
-According to another source, Bay shot down ace pilot James H. Kasler.
+According to another source, Bảy shot down ace pilot James H. Kasler.